MaestroFries/FinalCapstoneAlpha/Article.md

 - Centers is simply the center of clusters.
 - (The other input parameters are used to determine when to stop the algorithm, how many clusters (K), etc...)

+With this in mind, we can finally determine the optimal k value with these parameters.

+### Elbow Method (data analysis)

+In the gif above, it is obvious to the human that there are five clusters present.
+Therefore, when we have to input a k value into 'kmeans()', we can simply make initialize 'k = 5' and retrieve good results.
+However, if we had to work with data with myriads of clusters (such as an image), it would be a pain to count each and every one of these clusters!
+How will we be able to find the optimal k value?

+One way of finding the optimal k is the elbow method.